ScrewTSW/T5XXL-Unchained/README.md

 - Make backup copies of `library/strategy_flux.py` and `library/flux_utils.py`, then copy over the `strategy_flux.py` and `flux_utils.py` from this repository in their place.

-- Copy over the `tokenizer.json` from this repository to the `tests` directory.
 ### 6. Train the model

 You can now point Kohya's scripts to the new T5 model path, and train in the same manner as usual.
 A couple of notes: